 Linda Pinay lives in Victoria, British Colombia, Canada.
 Her great uncle, Francis Victor Lambert had emigrated to New South Wales, Australia, and was working as a carpenter’s apprentice when he joined the First Australian Imperial Force (AIF), the main expeditionary force of the Australian Army during the First World War.

 He had a long stay at Beaufort War Hospital after receiving a gunshot wound to his groin area in 1918.

 After the war he returned to New South Wales, and worked as a carpenter.
 He and his wife Dora did not have children.

 4. A book full of poems and drawings

 Autograph books were key to us finding the names of soldiers who had been to the hospital.
+We could not like so many projects look for names on grave stones, as out of the 29,000 patients only 164 died.
 So we were delighted when David Adams generously donated an autograph book full of drawings, ditties and poems along with the signature and sometimes the date and regiment.

-The book belonged to Aunty Mabel, who was connected somehow to his father’s side of the family and ended up living in No 69, one of the houses his great grandfather Charles Adams built in Maple Road, Horfield.
+The book belonged to Aunty Mabel, who was born to the sister of his great grandfather Charles Adams’s second wife in 1885.
+She married Arthur Smith, carpenter, in 1916 and died in 1969 having lived all her life at 69, Maple Road, Horfield, one of the houses his great grandfather Charles Adams built in Maple Road.

 We are not sure what role Mabel had at the hospital, but she collected some wonderful autographs and fun drawings in her book, including the watercolour of the flags published as the feature image.